Replacing the battery on a Minuteman Pro700LCD

 15) Reinstall the screw in the front bottom of the case. (the one you removed in step 9)

 16) Purchase a new battery pack.
 Minuteman sells them here, but they're kind of expensive.
 I chose to make my own.
 These 7 amp hour sealed batteries are fairly common.
 I've seen them at a number of sporting goods stores.
 I purchased mine from Mills Fleet Farm.
 They were located over by the fish finders.
 Normally they're $20 each, but I found them on sale for $15.
-I've also seen batteries like these at Gander Mountain.
 The picture below shows the old battery pack on the left and the new batteries on the right.
 They're the same size.
 The biggest difference is in the battery terminals.
-The old batteries used F2 (1/4 ") terminals.
+The old batteries used F2 (1/4") terminals.
 The new batteries use F1 terminals, which are slightly narrower.

 17) Assemble the battery pack.
 Use double-sided foam tape to hold the batteries together (I used Scotch "Permenant Mounting Tape"), then transfer the old jumper wire to the new batteries.
 When I first attached jumper wire, the connectors were loose.
 I used a needle-nose pliers to bend the connectors, on the jumper wire, just enough so that they fit tight.